anandijain/stream_list/README.md

     * https://www.youtube.com/shorts/4pF9QDVZmQY
 * big inflated rolling lighting. make a large 3d printed base https://duckylay.com/products/duckylay-duck-lamp. make have kick to turn on? also allow for battery or plug. make it float. balloon light
 * nautilus gears sculpture cad https://www.instagram.com/reel/DCFsP6Sy3uY/

+### government and public health
+* model endocrine system and answer wht does endocrine disruptor mean
+* research the history of chemical regulation in the us
+    * did banning leaded gasoline "work"?
+* check if pubchem links to epa limits easily
+* how much is the concentration of EDCs going up over time (in breast milk for example)?

 ### done